lanhoter/ffmpeg-marline-hls-encoder/README.md

 # ffmpeg-split

-This tool can convert MP4 video into TS fragments and DRM Encrypted.
+This tool can convert MP4 video into TS fragments and Encrypted.

 If there is no MP4 video in the current folder.
 Nothing will happen.